Last updated in February 2022.

 PMUHub explores the phenomenon of DIY microblading eyebrows.

-Do-it-yourself or DIY microblading implies the client buying all the supplies and performing the treatment on their own.
+Do it yourself microblading eyebrows implies the client buying all the supplies and performing the treatment on their own.

 Microblading is a permanent makeup treatment for eyebrows that gives the illusion of enhanced and accentuated brow arches without wearing makeup.

-It is done by injecting natural pigments into the upper layer of the skin in tiny incisions that imitate the look of natural brow hairs with a special manual microblading device.
+It is done by implementing pigments of natural origins into the upper dermis layer of the skin in tiny incisions that imitate the look of natural brow hairs with a special manual microblading device.

 The pigment deposited into the skin gradually fades over a period of up to 2 years, or longer if you get them touched up.
 This means there is no need for regular makeup that runs and smudges for quite a while.

-Extra Tip: There are several types of needles used for permanent makeup.
-Hard needles are difficult to work with and are only used by experienced artists, so if you’re doing your brows at home, get flexible needles.
+Extra Tip: There are several types of blades used for microblading.
+Hard blades are difficult to work with and are only used by experienced artists, so if you’re doing your brows at home, get flexible blades.
 They absorb some of the pressure and are easier to work with.

 Also, you should get a U shaped blade, as it works for all areas of the brow arch, instead of getting a thicker needle for the spine, and a thinner one for the inner end, towards the nose.